 So now we know why fasting may not work.
 But what about the cardio aspect?
 Your body has to use something as energy, either it be fat stores or even your muscle.
 According to this study done in the UK, protein stores are used first for energy, as opposed to using fat stores.
 That is exactly what we don’t want.

 Having said that, you’re not going to lose chunks of muscle every time you skip a meal and jump on the elliptical machine.
 But there’s a better way of exercising without breaking down muscle as energy, why wouldn’t you do that?

 Can you use fasted cardio without losing muscle?

 Yes you can.
 It especially helps if you’re on performance enhancing drugs (these are the steroids I’m talking about).
-As I said before, you’re not going to lose chunks of muscle but there will be some muscle degradation.
+As I said before, you’re not going to lose chunks of muscle but there will be some muscle loss.